+The ASL video below details Access Measures that occurred at the 2020 Fringe Collective.
+Thank you to the folks at Deaf Spectrum for putting this together!

-This ASL video details Access Measures at the Fringe Collective.
+This ASL video details Access Measures that occurred at the 2020 Fringe Collective.
 Thanks to the folks at Deaf Spectrum for putting this together for us!

-The ASL video above details Access Measures at The Fringe Collective.
-Thank you to the folks at Deaf Spectrum for putting this together!

-All livestream POSTSCRIPT presentations will feature ASL interpretation and live captioning.
+All livestream POSTSCRIPT presentations featured ASL interpretation and live captioning.

-All pre-recorded Fringe Collective digital content is required to meet the following basic accessibility standards:
+All pre-recorded Fringe Collective digital content was required to meet the following basic accessibility standards:

-- Transcripts, scripts, or detailed synopsis are available for all audio content.
+- Transcripts, scripts, or detailed synopsis were available for all audio content.

-- All digital images are provided with alternative text descriptions.
+- All digital images were provided with alternative text descriptions.